cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 ** Use `cf orgs` to see the names of your orgs and `cf org <org_name>` to see the memory alloted to the org where you are deploying.

-* The components within Cloud Foundry can communicate with each other.
+* Cloud Foundry components can communicate with each other.
 ** Look for log entries similar to "RTR can’t connect to NATS".
 Cloud networking issues are a possible source of problems like this.